openebs-archive/external-storage/openebs/README.md

 ## About OpenEBS

 OpenEBS is containerized storage for containers.
-More details on OpenEBS can be found on [OpenEBS github page](https://github.com/openebs/openebs)
+More details on OpenEBS can be found on [OpenEBS project page](https://github.com/openebs/openebs)

-## How to use OpenEBS kubernetes provisioner

-### Building OpenEBS provisioner
+## Building OpenEBS provisioner from source

+### Generate openebs-provisioner binary

+Following command will generate `openebs-provisioner` binary in external-storage/openebs.

 ```
 $ make openebs